qubic/core/doc/ant_colony_mining.md

 ### 2.1 The mining loop

 1. **Epoch context** - `REQUEST_ANT_EPOCH_CONTEXT` (public).
-Read the threshold, freshness window, epoch spectrum digest, and child cap for this epoch.
+Read the threshold, freshness window, epoch spectrum digest, and child cap for this epoch, and **verify your task file** against the returned `topologyHash` / `dataHash` (section 2.7a) before doing any work.
 2. **Get a starting point** - derive your identity's virtual root, or fetch an existing node you want to extend (`REQUEST_ANT_PARENT_ANN`).
 3. **Pick a parent** - the root, or any node in your own tree.